devlocalhost/suckless64/README.md

 - surf
   - homepage set to google.com

-font, xinitrc and wallpaper included
+font, xinitrc, scripts and wallpaper included

 # note
 all suckless apps are compiled, but on a 32bit laptop! you will have to recompile if you have a 64bit computer